 Ahead Of Jabariya Jodi’s Release, Sidharth Malhotra & Parineeti Chopra Talk About Love

 Sidharth Malhotra and Parineeti Chopra are all set to appear in Jabariya Jodi, a romantic comedy which is going to hit theatres on August 9.
 The duo has previously worked together on another rom-com, Hasee Toh Phasee, which won the love of audiences.
 This leaves many of us wondering about the romance in these stars' lives.
-While Sidharth has been linked with actress Tara Sutaria and Kiara Advani but none of these rumors have been confirmed, Parineeti is said to be in a steady relationship with director Charit Desai.
+Sidharth has been linked with actresses Tara Sutaria and Kiara Advani though none of these rumors have been confirmed, whereas Parineeti is said to be in a steady relationship with director Charit Desai.
 Read further to find out what the actors said about their love lives in a recent interview.

 As the release of Jabariya Jodi gets closer, Sidharth and Parineeti sat down with Pinkvilla and spoke about the role love has played in their own lives.